 5 Reasons Certification Can Boost the Careers of Allied Health Grads

-Even if your skills are in demand without a certification, gaining a credential can give you the leverage to choose your employer.
+When searching for an opportunity in healthcare, distinction is important and having a professional certification can be a powerful addition to your resume to help you stand out from the competition.
 “It’s an advantage in this difficult labor market,” says Dennis Yee, a recruiter with Children’s Hospital Central California in Madera, California.
 “It certainly adds value to your application.”

 When you add a certification to your resume, your compensation should reflect your expanded credentials.
 Often there are pay increases associated with a certification, even if it’s optional in your job.